luis-alves/Freecodecamp/README.md

 Please, do not use this as a way of cheating.
 You will not learn anything this way!

 ## Intro
-In this repo there are some of the exercises with algorithms that are proposed to anyone attending the online course on frontend dev.
+In this repo you will find exercises related to the FreeCodeCamp online course.
-It can be found in this assignment two kinds of files.
-An `html` and a `javascript`.
-The `html` sole purpose is to provide a template to the running of the `javascript` code.
+For each assignment you will find two kinds of files.
+One `html` and a `javascript` file.
+The `html` sole purpose is to provide a template to inject the `javascript` code.

-My environment setup is simply a browser windows with devtools to run the javascript;
-Atom IDE to code and I also use `Browser-sync` tool, that is used run a live server.

 ## Content
 The content is divided in three parts: